Desert Bloom Skincare

 The Spotlight on Skin™ test analyzes key genetic markers that drive how your skin ages, responds to stress, and handles the ingredients you put on it.
 The process is straightforward: a cheek swab, a certified lab, and a report that tells you things your bathroom mirror never could.
 What comes back isn’t a raw data dump — it’s a clinically interpreted map.

 Among the variants the test examines: MMP1 (collagen breakdown rate), SOD2 (antioxidant defense capacity), IL6 (inflammatory tendency), TYR and SLC45A2 (pigmentation and UV response), and COL1A1 (collagen structure and skin firmness).
-Each variant shifts what “ideal skincare” looks like for you — sometimes dramatically.
+Each variant shifts what ideal skincare looks like for you — sometimes dramatically.
 A person with high MMP1 activity and low SOD2 function needs a very different approach than someone with the opposite profile.
 Generic serums don’t account for that.

 Why Generic Routines Miss the Point